The Family Investment Program (FIP) provides time-limited cash assistance to needy families as they work towards becoming self-sufficient.

-FIP is designed to provide temporary cash assistance.
-Monthly cash benefits are provided to eligible families up to a lifetime limit of 60 months.
+FIP, designed to provide temporary financial assistance, offers monthly cash benefits to eligible single moms in Iowa up to a lifetime limit of 60 months.

-Beside cash benefits, the FIP provides employment and training services for most participants through the PROMISE JOBS — a work and training program that will help you make a plan to support your family on your own.
+Beside cash benefits, the FIP provides employment and training services for most participants through the PROMISE JOBS — a work and training program that will help you make a plan to become self-sufficient through participation in work-ready activities.

 This plan is called a Family Investment Agreement (FIA) which is essentially a signed agreement between you and the state of Iowa.